pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 ### Required

 - `client_id` (String) A unique identifier the client provides to the Resource Server to identify itself.
 This identifier is included with every request the client makes.
+This field is immutable and will trigger a replacement plan if changed.
 - `grant_types` (Set of String) The grant types allowed for this client.
 The `EXTENSION` grant type applies to SAML/JWT assertion grants.
 Supported values are `IMPLICIT`, `AUTHORIZATION_CODE`, `RESOURCE_OWNER_CREDENTIALS`, `CLIENT_CREDENTIALS`, `REFRESH_TOKEN`, `EXTENSION`, `DEVICE_CODE`, `ACCESS_TOKEN_VALIDATION`, `CIBA`, and `TOKEN_EXCHANGE`.
 - `name` (String) A descriptive name for the client instance.
 This name appears when the user is prompted for authorization.